 After a few minutes, they managed to get the attention of a taxi driver and then walked over to us in the hope that we would give them the tip.
 I only had Australian dollars at the time and was unsure if that would be of any value to them.
 I was then told by one of the ladies in our company that they could cash the Australian dollars at a money exchanger.
 Content with that, I looked inside my wallet and pulled out a $20 bill and a $10 bill, which I distributed to the two boys.

-However, just as I was about to get into the taxi, several of their friends came over too.
-They looked just as needy as the two other boys whom I had given money to.
-I had to make a quick decision: Should I give more or not?
+However, just as I was about to get into the taxi, several of their friends came over, too.
+They looked just as needy as the two other boys to whom I had given money.
+I had to make a quick decision: Should I give more, or not?
 I initially resisted and quickly got into the taxi in order to avoid the uncomfortable situation.
 Yet, as I took my seat and looked straight ahead, I could not pretend that one of the boys was not knocking on the taxi window saying, “Please sir, can I have some money?”
 Still torn about what to do, the continual pleas of the young boy and desperate knocks on the taxi window were finally drowned out by the bustling traffic of Manila as we drove away; I had not given him what he desired.

 Upon reflection, I have asked myself, “Should I have given money to that boy?”
 Assuming that his pleas were genuine, giving him a couple of dollars would have been of no consequence to me but would have made a difference to him, at least temporarily.
 I know that God encourages us to be generous (Isaiah 32:8; Proverbs 22:9) and, in hindsight, I think it is better to give “too much” rather than too little.